drew-delacruz-acn/e2e_sam2/e2e_pipeline_v2/experiments/vidPredictor/frame_by_frame/README.md

 - Match SAM2 segmentations with CDFSOD detections
 - Generate object-centric tracking and detection summary in JSON format
 - Visualize and save segmentation results
+- Save all results to a single organized directory

 ## Directory Structure